 There are many orchid care products and you can use Orchid Myst (pictured left) that is inspired by the orchid’s natural habitat, a nutrient rich liquid feed that is sprayed onto the roots and is formulated to support long lasting flowers.

 Pruning takes place when the flowers have fallen off and the spike or stem starts to turn brown.
-Some experts recommend cutting the spike off at the base, so that the plant regains its energy.
+Some experts recommend cutting the spike off at the base so that the plant regains its energy.
 Others say cut back to the highest ‘node’ allowing the plant to bloom again sooner on the same spike.

-On a young plant it might be advantageous to cut back to the base, on older plants prune to just above the highest unflowered green node.
+On a young plant, it might be advantageous to cut back to the base, on older plants prune to just above the highest unflowered green node.

-Then move the orchid to a cooler room and apply an specialist orchid feed from Baby Bio or Orchid Focus.
+Then move the orchid to a cooler room and apply a specialist orchid feed from Baby Bio or Orchid Focus.
 Make sure your secateurs are cleaned before pruning another plant to prevent the spread of disease.

 Some orchid species including Violacea will bloom successively on the same stem for a considerable time and therefore should not be pruned until eventually becoming unsightly.
 The general rule with orchid plant care is that if the stem remains green, do not cut it.